 I have seen countless marriages crumble to the ground, the former husband and wife battling it out against each other, forgetting there are innocent bystanders standing in the crossfire.
 And every single insult or retort they put in the holster of their broken hearted gun and fire, they are nicking the very beings they claim they’re doing their best to protect, and who the battle is supposedly for in the first place.

 The best way I could do this was to separate the person that was my ex from the person that was my kids’ father.
 And it also meant that when it came to speaking about him in front of my kids, I could only speak FACT.
 If any sentence wasn’t something that could be printed in an Encyclopedia, it was better kept for times when they were out of earshot, or never spoken aloud at all.

-Let me clue you in on several secrets.
+Let me divulge several secrets.

-Fifth secret – if there is some sort of character flaw in your ex-spouse, your child will figure it out on their own.
+Fifth secret – if there is some sort of character flaw in your ex-spouse, your children will figure it out on their own.
 They do not need your help finding it.
 First of all, if you are telling them what is wrong with their mother, they will defend her to the death.
 Second, you will have taken away their ability to form their own conclusion.
-Not only that, disparaging your child’s other parent will actually have the opposite effect – they won’t hate them, they’ll hate YOU.
+Not only that, disparaging your children’s other parent will actually have the opposite effect – they won’t hate them, they’ll hate YOU.
 Kids are smart.
 And they see through a lot of the bull we tend to be blind to.

-Eight secret – your ex will move on.
+Eighth secret – Your ex will move on.
 And your children may love this new person.
 And they may hate her.
 That is not for you to decide.
 Your marriage to their father is over.
 If your ex chooses to have a new partner in their life, your child should be allowed to develop a relationship with her without you interfering.
 Again, this is only in regards to the most normal of situations, and not one that is dangerous.